dougproctor/dougproctor.github.io/_pages/faq.md

 <t1> What do you do with my data? </t1>

-> The short answer is that we don't sell or user your data in any way other than to provide you with a great product and user experience.
+> The short answer is that we don't sell or use your data in any way other than to provide you with a great product and user experience.
 You can find all the nitty gritty legalese in our <a href= "https://tinytalk.io/terms"> Terms of Service </a> and <a href="https://tinytalk.io/privacy"> Privacy Policy </a>.

 <t1> How do I get in touch to share my idea or to provide feedback? </t1>